 * Affirms that the conduct of any Arab government toward human rights defenders will be the determinant by which, negatively or positively, the Arab human rights movement will deal with it;

 * Stresses that it is necessary for human rights defenders to commit themselves to the professional standards and political neutrality, which require defending the victims of human rights violations regardless of their political or ideological affiliations.
 It is also necessary that human rights defenders apply the rules of democratic review established in the structures of civil associations and exercise complete transparency regarding their financing sources and expenditures.
-The Conference considers that the commitment to these principles is consistent with the very essence of the task of defending human rights.
+The Forum considers that the commitment to these principles is consistent with the very essence of the task of defending human rights.
 This calls for the founding of a body to represent civil society in overseeing the performance of human rights NGOs and their commitment to these standards.

 10- Coordination between the Arab human rights NGOS:

-The Conference affirms that the minimum standard required for the fulfillment of these responsibilities and recommendations necessitates the elevation of bilateral and collective cooperation between Arab human rights NGOs to the highest level.
-Given the lack of national and regional coordination mechanisms and structures on the local and regional levels, the Conference considers these tasks of utmost importance.
+The Forum affirms that the minimum standard required for the fulfillment of these responsibilities and recommendations necessitates the elevation of bilateral and collective cooperation between Arab human rights NGOs to the highest level.
+Given the lack of national and regional coordination mechanisms and structures on the local and regional levels, the Forum considers these tasks of utmost importance.
 There is an urgent need for reviewing the present structure of relations between its components on the local, regional and international levels, taking into consideration the quantitative and qualitative developments of the human rights movement in the South.
 The movement should strive to found a new international mechanism based on continuous and dynamic consultation to promote the relationships of partnership and parity among its components.
 This is to help further the effectiveness of the movement on the international, regional and local levels.

 This post is also available in: العربية